ghga-de/epic-docs/81-laotian-rock-rat/technical_specification.md

 This factory should provide methods to get two transports:
 The first one providing all three mentioned layers, i.e. caching, retry logic and responding to rate limiting, and the second one providing a transport covering only the retry and rate limiting logic, as not all users need a caching layer.
 ![Transport Factory](./images/transport_factory.png)
-One crucial point that this factory has to provide is getting generic Transport configuration to the correct Transport, as it might not be applied otherwise.
 The instances returned by the factory are the respective lowest level Transport, referenced directly by the arrows from the `TransportFactory` in the image.
 Those can be plugged into the `httpx.AsyncClient` of the caller during instantiation.
+One crucial point that this factory has to provide is getting generic Transport configuration to the correct Transport, as only the configuration of the innermost wrapped Transport is applied.

 ## Additional Implementation Details: